 The Dresden KGB officer’s name was Vladimir Putin.

 The humiliation he felt when the Soviet Union collapsed would go on to shape his political worldview for the rest of his life.

 And at the very same time that a cornerstone of Vladimir Putin’s life collapsed before his eyes, in the early 1990s, Donald Trump experienced a frightening collapse of his own.

 The fall of the Soviet Union in 1991 marked the official end of decades of overt aggression between Communism and Capitalism.
 Perhaps ironically, at the very moment the Soviet’s centralized economy had failed spectacularly, Donald Trump’s free market real estate and casino empire found itself embroiled in imminent financial disaster as well.

 While the tabloids focused on Donald’s messy personal life, behind the scenes, things were even darker.
-With respect to Donald Trump’s financial situation, chickens were finally coming home to roost.
+With respect to Donald’s financial situation, chickens were finally coming home to roost.

 Remember that against the advice of his own father, in the 1980s, Donald impulsively opened a casino in New Jersey.
 Once in operation, the casino quickly failed.

 Then, Donald opened a second casino in New Jersey.
 Once in operation, this casino also quickly failed.